OpenNebula/docs/source/installation_and_configuration/containerized_deployment/reference.rst

     # docker exec -it opennebula /bin/bash

-This works also with the multi-container deployment too, you just need to use the proper name (or, container ID).
+This works with the multi-container deployment too, you just need to use the proper name (or, container ID).
 E.g.:

 .. prompt:: bash # auto